mattduck/dotfiles/README.md

 - Emacs plugins are automatically installed on startup.

-- Submodules are used when we're just using pulling in other content with git eg. the initial Vundle install, some config bits relating to Solarized schemes.
+- Submodules are used when we're just pulling in other content with git eg. the initial Vundle install, some config bits relating to Solarized schemes.